 Can You Sue A Drunk Driver?

-Rule 95 of the Highway Code states not to drink and drive as it will seriously affect your judgement and abilities.
-This rule is also found in legislation.
-Breaking it is considered a breach in the duty of care.
-We look at the specific drink driving limits in the next section.
+Rule 95 of the Highway Code states not to drink and drive.
+Being beyond the drink driving limit will seriously affect your judgement and abilities.
+Breaking it and driving while still drunk is considered a breach in the duty of care.

 To be eligible for compensation, you must have evidence that proves your injuries were caused by another driver’s breach in the duty of care.
 This is known as driver negligence.
 We look at examples of evidence later in this guide.